alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

  For any new leaf, if we only extract the same features into a feature vector; we can **dot it with the *trained* weight vector and find out if it falls in healthy or deceased class.

  Not all problems have their feature set which is linearly seperable.
 So this is a constraint of this system.

-## Perceptron.
-The first Artificial Neuron

-The initial neural network - the **Frank Rosenblatt's perceptron** was doing this and could only do this - that is finding a solution if and only if the input set was linearly separable.

- Note that the fact that Perceptron could not be trained for XOR or XNOR; which was demonstrated in 1969, by by Marvin Minsky and Seymour Papert led to the first *AI winter*, as much of the hype generated intially by Frank Rosenblatt's discovery became a disillusionment.

- ![linearseperable]

 ## Modelling of the Perceptron

+The initial neural network - the **Frank Rosenblatt's perceptron** was basically splitting a linearly seperable feature set into distinct sets.
 Here is how the Rosenblatt's perceptron is modelled

   ![perceptron2][7]